- What is the surgical (classical) treatment of varicose veins

 - Questions from patients on the Internet about the surgical treatment of varicose veins (combined phlebectomy)

-Surgical (classical) treatment of varicose veins, combined phlebectomy or stripping is a surgical operation consisting in the removal of the trunk of a large and (or) small saphenous vein and their varicose veins.
+Surgical (classical) treatment of varicose veins, combined phlebectomy or stripping is a surgical operation that involves removing the trunk of the large and (or) small saphenous vein and their varicose inflows.

 Removal of the trunk of a large saphenous vein on the thigh - classic phlebectomy